jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

 (3) A failure to comply with subsection (2) does not invalidate any notice published under section 37C.

 ### 38 Dealers in futures contracts to be authorised
-(1) No person shall carry on the business of dealing in futures contracts unless that person is, or is a member of a class of persons that is, authorised by the Commission by notice in the Gazette to carry on the business of dealing in futures contracts.
+(1) No person may carry on the business of dealing in futures contracts unless that person— (a) is, or is a member of a class of persons that is, authorised by the Commission by notice in the Gazette to carry on the business of dealing in futures contracts; or
+  (b) has been approved by an authorised futures exchange under its rules to carry on the business of dealing in futures contracts in accordance with the rules of that exchange.
+(1A) However, a person who receives approval under subsection (1)(b) may carry on the business of dealing in futures contracts only if that dealing is subject to the regulation and oversight of the authorised futures exchange that approved the person.
-(2) For the purposes of subsection (1) of this section, any authorisation may be for— (a) Specified futures contracts:
+(2) For the purposes of subsection (1)(a) of this section, any authorisation may be for— (a) Specified futures contracts:
   (b) A specified class or specified classes of futures contracts:
   (c) Futures contracts generally:
   (d) Futures contracts generally other than—and may be on such terms and conditions as the Commission thinks fit.
     (i) Specified futures contracts:
-    (ii) A specified class or specified classes of futures contracts— (3) The Commission may, by notice in the Gazette, vary or revoke, in whole or in part, any authorisation given under this section.
+    (ii) A specified class or specified classes of futures contracts— (3) The Commission may, by notice in the Gazette, vary or revoke, in whole or in part, any authorisation given under subsection (1)(a).
+(4) For the purposes of subsection (1)(b), rules, in relation to an authorised futures exchange within the meaning of paragraph (ab) of the definition of authorised futures exchange in section 37(1), means conduct rules.

 ### 39 Contravention of section 38 an offence
 Every person who contravenes section 38 commits an offence (see section 43C for the maximum penalties of 3 years imprisonment and a $100,000 fine for an individual and a $300,000 fine for a body corporate).